 [in brackets, some of the venues where we published on the subject]

-- Security and psychology: Making systems more secure has generally been at odds with what humans are good at; for instance, longer passwords are near-impossible to memorize, complex security policies are ignored and therefore useless, and so forth.
+- Usable and secure authentication: Making systems more secure has generally been at odds with what humans are good at; for instance, longer passwords are near-impossible to memorize, complex security policies are ignored and therefore useless, and so forth.
 This has resulted in large security meltdowns.
 Rather than treating human factors as a constraint in secure system design, we try to exploit what people are skilled at to make systems more secure.
 For instance, humans can very quickly recognize patterns, or make inferences from incomplete information.
-Our works in that space find applications in authentication applications, mobile payment systems, automated teller machines, to name a few.
-[CHI'15, CHI'14, CCS'13, USENIX Sec'12, SOUPS'12, Oakland'12, CHI'11, FC'11, SOUPS'08, CHI'08, ...]
+Our work in that space finds applications in authentication applications, mobile payment systems, automated teller machines, to name a few.
+[USENIX Sec'15, PETS'15, CHI'15, CHI'14, CCS'13, USENIX Sec'12, SOUPS'12, Oakland'12, CHI'11, FC'11, SOUPS'08, CHI'08, ...]

 - Smart phone security: While computer operators are responsible for maintaining their machines, smart phone users are by and large at the mercy of their carriers; in fact a majority of users do not even have sufficient administrative privileges to install updated versions of their mobile operating systems on their own.
 At the same time, mobile devices concentrate even more private information than computers (e.g., GPS coordinates, call logs).
 Relatively slow, market economics-driven patch cycles, combined with the large amount of private information held on smart phones and the growing computational power that these devices can offer, pose some unique security and privacy challenges.
 Our goal here is to better understand the nature of these challenges, and what we can do to address them.
 [AsiaCCS'14, DFRWS'11, WOOT'11, MobiSys'09, ...]